bioinformatics-polito/EGAsubmitter/README.md

 EGAB:	EGA Submission ID
 EGAF:	EGA File Unique Accession ID
 ***
-These can be usefull to have in case of dataset publication, and EGAsubmitter can retrieve these for you!
+These can be useful to have in case of dataset publication, and EGAsubmitter can retrieve these for you!
 Just launch
 `$ ./getEGAIDs.sh` while you are logged in, and it will get the ID of each sample and run, as well as of the DAC, Experiment, Dataset and Policy, building a final .tsv file where everything is stored.

 # File deletion: